 - Log in to your server via FTP and navigate to the folder containing your website data.

 - Now you can delete the files and subfolders that you want to reset.
 However, you can also keep certain parts of your website.
 It is often recommended to delete the wp-content folder completely.
-However, you may also want to keep a customized theme or certain plugins.
+However, you may also want to keep a customised theme or certain plugins.
 In practice, this step is very individual and the best way to proceed depends on the goal you are pursuing with the reset.

-- When you have finished the "spring cleaning", your WordPress website is clean, but not yet ready for use again.
+- When you have finished the “spring clean”, your WordPress website is clean, but not yet ready for use again.
 Next, run the WordPress installation script .
 To do this, add the following to your URL in the address bar of your browser: /wp-admin/install.php.

 - Let yourself be guided through the WordPress installation and connect your new database.
 You will now need the access data that you noted down previously.
 Once this is done, the reset is complete.